 Starting Points for Service Styles Surrounding Funeral Home and Cremations in Scottsdale, AZ

 Recognizing that there are many different approaches to faith or religious practice (or none), there should be a safe place to uphold your specific traditional or cultural beliefs that are important to you and your family.
-We have supported thousands of families from many different walks of life and affiliations in honoring their dead.
+We have supported tens of thousands of families from many different walks of life and affiliations in honoring their dead.
 Our experts carefully work with you to find the best starting point and then build-out and design the services with your guidance from there.

 - Traditional Full-Scale Funeral Services: A full funeral service can be a very formal event if that is wanted.
 A family visitation with (or without) a public viewing is often held prior to the funeral service.
 Funerals tend to be held shortly after the death date since the deceased remains will be present for the service.

 - Graveside Ceremony: This event is held on location at the burial plot.
 This could be restricted to immediate family and close friends, or it could be extended to a more extensive gathering if that is the family’s wish.
 A memorial service may also be held sometime after a graveside ceremony.

 - Memorial Events and Services: Memorials are much like funerals as an event that pays tribute and recognizes the life of the one who has passed.
 The most significant difference between memorials and funerals is that the deceased’s body is not needed to be present at the memorial service.
 This can make timelines a bit easier to work with if required to prepare for the service.